|

 The plague stone

-A square, hollowed-out stone in St. Mary's churchyard (TM039751) is said in one tradition to be an ancient font, but the main legend is that it's a 'plague stone', where money was washed during a time of plague, possibly by the lepers themselves.
-See a photo here.
-(See also Bury St. Edmunds, Stuston, Feltwell and Thetford).
+By the porch in St. Mary's churchyard (TM039751) is an object discovered in the 1950s beneath the nave of Rickinghall Superior church.
+Its discoverer thought it to be a Norman font, but it seems more likely to be part of a medieval cross base.
+In local legend it's a 'plague stone', where money was washed during a time of plague, possibly by the lepers themselves.
+(See also Bury St. Edmunds, Stuston, Felsted, Feltwell and Thetford).

 The Four Hills